imaddde867/sisuspeak-website/README.md

 ## About Sisu Speak

 The Sisu Speak platform revolutionizes language learning through immersive, conversational AI.
-Our AI tutors, the Sisu family, adapt to your learning style and provide instant feedback, making learning Finnish effective and enjoyable.
+Our AI tutors, the Sisu family, adapt to your learning style and provide instant feedback, making learning effective and enjoyable.
 Each member specializes in a different area:

-- **Sisu Senior:** Your guide for professional and academic Finnish.
+- **Sisu Senior:** Your guide for professional and academic language.
 - **Sisu Äiti:** Perfect for practicing everyday and family conversations.
-- **Sisu Junior:** Learn street Finnish, slang, and social media language.
+- **Sisu Junior:** Learn street language, slang, and social media language.
-- **Baby Sisu:** Ideal for beginners and elementary Finnish.
+- **Baby Sisu:** Ideal for beginners and elementary learning.

 ## Contact